bfeif/personal-website/content/posts/learning-a-language-by-conquering-social-situations.md

 4. Explain to somebody why you are learning their language.
 5. Learn a song by heart.
 6. Tell a joke that somebody laughs at.
-7. Win a political or philosophical debate.
+7. Get into a political or philosophical debate.
+8. Tell a joke that somebody laughs at in a group conversation.

-I chose these 7 social situations for very specific reasons.
+I chose these 8 social situations for very specific reasons.
 Read on to find out why...

 ## 1. Buy a Coffee at a Coffee Shop
 This is level 1.
 You've just arrived to a new country, and you need your caffeine!
 You require just some basic vocabulary and grammar; you don't even need much in terms of listening comprehension skills!
 It also helps that you're basically paying the cashier to listen to you :P (Note: this social situation works just as well with beer, soda, or water).

 ## 2. Order Food at a Restaurant
 This is similar to buying a coffee at a coffee shop, but it's a bit more complicated!
-You'll need to be able to read and understand a menu, and you'll need to have a bit deeper of a conversation than you had with the coffee-shop cashier.
+You'll need to be able to read and understand a menu, and you'll need to have a bit deeper of a conversation than you had with the cashier at the coffee-shop.

 ## 3. Ask Somebody About Their Day, and Ask Them At Least One Follow-up Question.
 Things are starting to get interesting now; you can be understood by cashiers, waiters, and waitresses, and that's no small feat!
 So people can understand you, but can you understand others?
 This social situation is the first step towards building relationships in your target language.
 In order to do so, you need to be able to listen, understand, and respond.

 ## 4. Explain to Somebody Why You Are Learning Their Language.
 When we meet people and unexpectedly speak to them in their mother tongue, they are usually pleasantly surprised!
-Especially if they can't speak our mother tongue, and so it's the only way that we can communicate.
 And so, one of the most common questions we get asked is an excited "hey! why do you speak Portuguese/Hebrew/German?".

 Answering this common question will force you to discuss your background, your story, use multiple verb-tenses, and use vocabulary that is probably quite important to you (e.g. vocabulary about where you're from, what you do, important relationships, etc).
-This is your first step to constsructing long-form speech, and is the second step for building relationships in your target language.
+This is your first step to constructing long-form speech, and is the second step for building relationships in your target language.

 ## 5. Learn a Song by Heart.
 Yes, I know, this isn't truly a social situation!
 I had to include it, though, because learning music is a great way to learn a language, for so many reasons: